OfficeDev/office-js-docs-pr/docs/excel/custom-functions-overview.md

 ## Canceling a function

-In some situations, you may need to cancel the execution of a streamed custom function to reduce its bandwidth consumption, working memory, and CPU load.
+In some situations, you may need to cancel the execution of a streaming custom function to reduce its bandwidth consumption, working memory, and CPU load.
 Excel cancels the execution of a function in the following situations:

 - When the user edits or deletes a cell that references the function.